has97/has97.github.io/_pages/about.md

   - /about.html
 ---

+### About Me
-Hi!!, I am a research student in Computer Vision and AI, with a focus on Few-shot Learning, Open-set Recognition, and Vision-Language Models.
-My work explores improving domain generalization and zero-shot learning in real-world applications.
+I am a research student in AI and Computer Vision, specializing in Few-shot Learning, Open-set Recognition, and Vision-Language Models.
+My work focuses on improving domain generalization and robustness in real-world applications.

+### Research Interests
+🔹 Few-shot Learning
+🔹 Open-set Recognition
+🔹 Vision-Language Models
+🔹 Domain Generalization
+🔹 Synthetic Data for AI